-Having softened us with an even greater potential increase in 2017, which was squashed, the Treasury is now having another go at raising revenue by increasing probate fees, originally from April 2019.
+Having softened us with an even greater potential increase in Probate fees 2 years ago, which was squashed, the Treasury is now having another go at raising revenue by increasing those fees, originally from April 2019.
 But the Brexit drama has meant that there has not been enough Parliamentary time to set it up.
-Once Parliament has passed the rule, it will come in 21 days later, hence the massive queues for probate at the time of writing (May 2019).
+Once Parliament has passed the rule, the new fees will come in 21 days later, hence the massive queues for Grants at the time of writing (September 2019).

 - Estates worth from £300,000 up to £500,000 will pay £750, up £535.